 The Science department will put on extra revision sessions throughout the school year.
 Do your best to attend these sessions.
+In June 2022 we saw a positive difference in results for those students who regularly attended these revision sessions

 Revising at home